TIRony/u-turn_interview/README.md

 - Uses smart caching for better performance
 - Monitors request performance to catch slow queries

+## Testing with Postman

+I've included a Postman collection file to make testing super easy.

+**How to import and test:**

+1. Open Postman
+2. Click "Import" button (top left)
+3. Drag and drop `postman_collection.json` or click "Choose Files"
+4. You'll see "U-Turn Ride Matching API" collection appear
+5. Make sure your server is running (`pnpm dev`)
+6. Click any request → Hit "Send"

+The collection has 3 requests:
+- **Root** - Check basic API info
+- **Request Ride - Area 1** - Test from Banani area
+- **Request Ride - Area 2** - Test from Gulshan area

+That's it!
+No need to manually type requests or configure anything.

 ## How the code is organized

 I've structured this project to be as clean and modular as possible.
 Each piece has its own job: